plesqui/truck-breakdown/README.md

 Our goal was to implement machine learning models capable of predicting the probability of engine breakdowns in haul-trucks (see picture below, credit = Wikipedia) for a given future time interval.
 To address our goal, we focused on two sets of information:

 - The measurements of the chemical composition of the engine oil for each truck, taken at regular intervals.
 This information is useful as the presence of impurities (e.g. water, coolant fuid), or high levels of certain metals (such as copper) in the oil might indicate that parts of the engine are failing.
-- The maintenance reports, where the exact dates of failures as well as the part broken is described.
+- The maintenance reports, where the exact dates of failures as well as the part broken are described.

 ![haul-truck](https://upload.wikimedia.org/wikipedia/commons/5/5c/CamionFermont.png?raw=true "haul-truck")